STMicroelectronics/STM32CubeMP2/Projects/STM32MP257F-EV1/Applications/OpenAMP/OpenAMP_TTY_echo/README.md

  - Rebuild all files and load your image into target memory
  - Run the application
  - Connect a type C device on the Type-C connector 21
+ - Icache and Dcache enable option is available(it can be enable/disable by ICACHE_DCACHE_ENABLE macro)